Nutrition! Longevity! Biohacking!

 - Got iodine?
 Maybe you need more, possibly to treat a thyroid condition that mainstream medicine isn’t very good at picking up.
 Or maybe you have skin problems, ovarian issues, fibrocystic breast disease, prostate problems, or problems in just about any other gland in your body.
 Here are three perspectives:

 - Dr. Brownstein is an interesting character.
 He’s a bit less rigorous than I prefer, and it’s somewhat difficult for me to decide just exactly where he is on the visionary vs. quack scale.
 Still, he has a lot of interesting things to say; if even a quarter of them are true, then supplementing with iodine is probably a pretty good idea.

 - Dr. Jorge Flechas also gives an impressive lecture, one that might convince you of the critical importance of iodine for intelligent kids/ADD prevention, immune system function, reduction of cystic disease all over the body (thyroid, breasts, ovaries, among other places), prevention of breast and prostate cancers (among others), skin health, fibromyalgia symptoms, and much, much more.

 - This article by Sally Fallon Morell of the Weston A. Price foundation provides an excellent (and much more balanced) look at the pros and cons of iodine supplementation.
 Ultimately it still leaves me feeling good about iodine supplements, but it makes clear that there can be some significant issues to consider that Drs.
 Brownstein and Flechas don’t really get into.
 Iodine is potentially toxic for some people under some circumstances; before you start significantly supplementing it, you should at minimum make sure you’re replete in selenium and magnesium.
 Failure to do so can lead to autoimmune (Hashimoto’s) thyroiditis – or possibly worse.

 - Rhonda Patrick, PhD has some amazingly interesting discussions available on her Found My Fitness blog.
 Highly recommended for people who are well-motivated to learn everything they can about keeping themselves healthy for many years to come.
-Somewhat technical at times, Biogeekery at its finest is for people who like to know more than their doctor about how their bodies work.
+Somewhat technical at times; it’s Biogeekery at its finest is for people who like to know more than most doctors about how their bodies work.